Vice-Prime Minister of Mauritius: History

 Following the 2005 general election, prime minister Navin Ramgoolam appointed three ministers to the post of Deputy Prime Minister: Labour's Rashid Beebeejaun and Rama Sithanen and Parti Mauricien Social Démocrate's Xavier-Luc Duval.
 Ramgoolam had clarified that Beebeejaun would become the constitutional Deputy Prime Minister whilst Sithanen and Duval were to be both honorary Deputy Prime Ministers.
 All three ministers were sworn in to the office when the cabinet was formed.
 In the previous years, under Anerood Jugnauth's governments, the practice of having a constitutional and honorary Deputy Prime Ministers were common.

 However, following a legal challenge to the appointments to the office, the Supreme Court of Mauritius ruled on 21 August 2008 that the constitution only provides for the appointment of a singular deputy prime minister.
 In response, the government proposed a bill at the National Assembly to create offices for two Vice-Prime Ministers on 15 September.
 The bill was passed and subsequently adopted on 19 September.
 Sithanen and Duval were eventually sworn in once again on 20 September under the virtue of the newly established office.

-Since its creation, the office has been continuosly used until 2024, when Ramgoolam himself declined to appoint any person to the office, citing that the constitution explicitly only mentions one prime minister and one deputy prime minister.
+Since its creation, the office has been continuously used until 2024, when Ramgoolam himself declined to appoint any person to the office, citing that the constitution explicitly only mentions one prime minister and one deputy prime minister.